 For those driving there are a number of entry ways to access Darwin.
 Most roads are sealed however some are for the more adventurous 4 wheel drivers.
 If you are coming from Queensland the best route to take is the Overlander’s Way / Barkly Highway from Mt Isa.
 If you are leaving from Cairns you can take the Savannah Way which is a rugged, unsealed road which crosses the top of Australia from Cairns to Broome.
 You can also use the Savannah Way as an access from Western Australia.
 Other roads leading from WA to Darwin include the Tanami Road that runs across the Tanami Desert and to the north the Butine Highway.
 The drive from South Australia is especially scenic as you follow the Explorer’s Way through Coober Pedy and past the major centres of Alice Springs, Tennant Creek and Katherine before arriving in Darwin.

-On sale until 15 December 2020.
-For travel until 31 March 2022.
-Pricing based on travel 9 February to 31 March 2021 and seasonal supplements apply outside of these dates.
+On sale until 31 August 2022.
+For travel until 31 March 2023.
+Pricing based on DoubleTree by Hilton Hotel Esplanade Darwin for travel 1 October 2022 - 31 March 2023, seasonal supplements apply outside of these dates.
 Blackout dates may apply and some inclusions may be closed over public holidays.
-Prices and inclusions are correct as of 5 November 2020 and may be subject to change due to availability, surcharges, fees or taxes without notice.
+Prices and inclusions are correct as of 30 June 2022 and may be subject to change due to availability, surcharges, fees or taxes without notice. *Subject to itinerary change depending upon weather conditions.
 Offer may be withdrawn at any time without notice.
 Prices are based on per person twin share.
-Please contact us on 1800 854 897 or firstname.lastname@example.org to enquire.
+Please contact us on 1800 854 897 or email@example.com to enquire.
 Airfares and transfers are additional unless otherwise specified.
 For full terms and conditions and details on our refund policy, view our booking conditions.
 E&OE.